Assignment: Pricing US Treasury Bill (CUSIP: 912796Y45) – A Comprehensive Assignment Guide

 https://www.treasurydirect.gov/auctions/announcements-data-results/

-Retrieve the latest market prices and discount rates for the 13-week U.S. Treasury bill (CUSIP: 912796Y45).
-Record the discount rates and the features of the Treasury Bill.
+Retrieve the discount rates for the 13-week U.S. Treasury bill (CUSIP: 912796Y45) and record the discount rates and the features of the Treasury Bill.

 03. Calculate the Discount Yield and Price